top of page

 Fall Hazard

-Fixed vertical ladders can be less safe to climb because their design forces the climber’s body into an awkward backward-leaning position, increasing fatigue and the risk of a fall, especially when carrying tools or materials.
+Fixed vertical ladders can be less safe to climb.
+Their design forces the climber’s body into an awkward backward-leaning position.
+This increases fatigue and the risk of a fall, especially when carrying tools or materials.

 Unsafe Transitions at the Roof Hatch

 Many roof hatches lack proper handholds or barriers.
-That makes every entry or exit risky—especially when someone’s carrying tools, navigating snow or rain, or working alone.
+This makes every entry or exit risky—especially when someone is carrying tools, navigating snow or rain, or working alone.

 Improvised Lifting Methods

 When there’s no lifting system in place, teams resort to ropes, hand-hauling, or dangerously awkward climbs with gear.
-It’s unsafe, inefficient, and preventable.
+This approach is unsafe, inefficient, and preventable.

 The Solution: LadderPort Safety Systems